Otto Frank: Military service

 Frank served in the Imperial German Army during World War I. He and his two brothers were drafted for military service in August 1915 and after training at a depot in Mainz, he served in an artillery unit on the Western Front in which most soldiers were mathematicians and surveyors.
 In 1916, he was attached to the infantry as a range-finder at the Battle of the Somme.
 In 1917, he was promoted in the field to lieutenant and served at the Battle of Cambrai, where two of his French cousins, Oscar and Georges, were killed in action.
-According to other sources, Otto was late returning home because he was ordered to confiscate two horses from a farmer and returned them to the farmer when the war ended in defeat.
-He won the Iron Cross for his military service.
+According to other sources, Frank was late returning home because he was ordered to confiscate two horses from a farmer and returned them to the farmer when the war ended in defeat.
+He was awarded the Iron Cross for his military service.

 Marriage and children

 Frank worked in the bank that his father initially ran, which subsequently he and his brothers inherited until its collapse in the early 1930s.
-He married Edith Holländer – an heiress to a scrap-metal and industrial-supply business – on his 36th birthday, 12 May 1925, at the synagogue in Aachen, Edith's hometown.
-Edith was 25 when they married.
+He married 25-year-old Edith Holländer – an heiress to a scrap-metal and industrial-supply business on 12 May 1925, at the synagogue in Aachen, Edith's hometown.
 Their elder daughter, Margot Frank (Margot Betti), was born 16 February 1926, followed by their younger daughter, Anne (Annelies Marie), on 12 June 1929.
 Edith died of starvation and disease in Auschwitz on 6 January 1945.
 In late October 1944, Margot and Anne were transferred from Auschwitz to the Bergen-Belsen concentration camp where they died of typhus.

 In 1953, Frank married Elfriede (Fritzi) Markovits, a Holocaust survivor, who assisted him with the Anne Frank Foundation in Basel, which he launched a decade later.
-Markovits's daughter, Eva Schloss, is a Holocaust survivor, peace activist and international speaker.
+Markovits's daughter, Eva Schloss, was a Holocaust survivor, peace activist and international speaker.